On the number of hyperbolic Dehn fillings of a given volume: Introduction

 for every $(p,q)$.
-However since both $\mathcal{Z}^k$ and its fiber $\mathcal{Z}^k_{(x,y)}$ are (presumably) transcendental not algebraic, usual well-known techniques (for counting rational or integral points over algebraic varieties) in diophantine geometry do not work in this case and this would be the second major challenge of the problem.
+However since both $\mathcal{Z}^k$ and its fiber $\mathcal{Z}^k_{(x,y)}$ are (presumably) transcendental not algebraic, usual well-known techniques for counting rational or integral points over algebraic varieties in diophantine geometry do not work in this case.

 To overcome this technical difficulty, we employ results from the so called ``o-minimal theory" in logic.
 An o-minimal structure is simply a generalization of the class of semialgebraic sets, and an element of it, called a definable set, shares many common properties with a semialgebraic set.
 For instance, any definable set has only finitely many connected components and the number of connected components of each fiber of it is known to be uniformly bounded.
 (So if the dimension of $\mathcal{Z}^k_{(p,q)}$ is zero for any $k$ and $(p,q)$, then one immediately gets the desired conclusion.)